-7th-generation Chevrolet Camaro reportedly cancelled, nameplate to die
+7th-generation Chevrolet Camaro reportedly canceled, nameplate to die

 2020 Cadillac CT4-V

-It's been three years since the current Camaro debuted, and since then, the car has seen a mild refresh with a controversial front clip for 2019.
-Chevrolet quickly sprung an emergency refresh on the car and revised the pony car's nose to a far cleaner look.
-To remedy calls for a more affordable V-8-powered model, the 2020 Camaro LT1 trim was introduced.
-Sales of the current car have, to put it mildly, rather ho-hum.

-However, news of a next-generation Camaro has been rather isolated at best.
-We know GM was actively working on a new Camaro, or at least new powertrains, following a customer survey.
-The GM survey asked Camaro owners their thoughts on hybrid engines for a Camaro and the turbocharged 2.7-liter inline-4 the Chevy Silverado debuted.
+News of a next-generation Camaro has been rather isolated at best.
+We know GM was actively working on a new Camaro, or at least new powertrains, thanks to a customer survey.
+The GM survey asked Camaro owners their thoughts on hybrid engines and the turbocharged 2.7-liter inline-4 that debuted in the Chevy Silverado for the Camaro.
 Adding a dash of worry to the situation was news the Camaro's chief engineer, Al Oppenheiser, was reassigned to GM's electric car team.

 2019 Chevrolet Camaro Turbo 1LE first drive

 Alas, it appears none of it will see the light of day.
-If there is a seventh-generation Camaro, it won't come directly after the current car.
+If there is a seventh-generation Camaro, it probably won't come directly after the current car.

-Motor Authority has reached out to Chevrolet to perhaps understand the Camaro's future better and we will update this story if we hear back.

-Note: Update: This story has been updated to include comment from Chevrolet and note that the source report said the Camaro will likely die, not that it will die.